Text Diff / Compare

 How does the diff comparison work?

-The tool uses an advanced longest-common-subsequence algorithm (the same one used in Git) to find the minimal set of changes between two texts.
-It then highlights additions in green and deletions in red for easy visual review.
+The tool uses a longest-common-subsequence algorithm (the same family Git uses) to find the minimal set of changes between two texts.
+Additions are highlighted in green and deletions in red for easy visual review.

 Can I compare code files?

-Yes!
-The tool works excellently for comparing code snippets, configuration files, or any structured text.
+Yes.
+The tool works for code snippets, configuration files, and any structured text.
 It preserves whitespace and indentation, which is critical for code comparison.

 Is there a size limit for text comparison?

-The tool can handle large texts efficiently, but for optimal performance we recommend texts under 100,000 characters per panel.
-Since processing is done in your browser, performance depends on your device's capabilities.
+The tool handles large texts efficiently, but for best performance keep each panel under 100,000 characters.
+Processing is done in your browser, so the practical limit also depends on your device.

 Related Tools